Sheldon-Chong/push_swap/README.md

 ## My experience with this project

 For my sorting algorithm, I utilized radix sort, which is a relatively straightforward algorithm, yet is very effective at sorting a large set of numbers.

+Radix sort is typically conducted using base-10 numbers (0-9).
+However, for the case of radix sorting using 2 stacks, it meant I had only 2 buckets to sift between numbers.
+Hence, what I regard as the main challenge was brushing up on my knowledge of binary and binary operators for manipulation and comparisons, and adapting this approach to radix sort.
+Essentially, it was a matter of converting base10 to base2.